-NOTICE IS HEREBY GIVEN that the Annual General Meeting of Hon Kwok Land Investment Company, Limited (the "Company") will be held at Full Moon Shanghai Restaurant, Macau Jockey Club, 3rd Floor, East Wing, Shun Tak Centre, 200 Connaught Road Central, Hong Kong on Thursday, 27 August 2020 at 11:00 a.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of Hon Kwok Land Investment Company, Limited (the "Company") will be held at Artyzen Club, 401A, 4/F Shun Tak Centre (near China Merchants Tower), 200 Connaught Road Central, Hong Kong on Thursday, 26 August 2021 at 11:00 a.m. for the following purposes:

-- 1. To receive and consider the audited financial statements, the report of the directors and the independent auditor's report for the year ended 31 March 2020. - 2.
-To declare a final dividend for the year ended 31 March 2020. - 3.
-To re-elect directors and to authorise the directors to fix the directors' remuneration. - 4.
+- 1. To receive and consider the audited financial statements, the report of the directors and the independent auditor's report for the year ended 31 March 2021. - 2.
+To declare a final dividend for the year ended 31 March 2021. - 3.
+To re-elect director(s) and to authorise the directors to fix the directors' remuneration. - 4.
 To re-appoint auditor and to authorise the directors to fix the auditor's remuneration. - 5.
 As special business, to consider and, if thought fit, pass with or without amendments, the following resolution as an Ordinary Resolution: